friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\invalid_identifier_2.py'
-    beyond the location indicated by ^.
+    at the location indicated by ^.

        1: """Should raise SyntaxError: invalid syntax"""
        2:
     -->3: tau = 2pi
                 ^

+    Python tells us that you have written an invalid number.
+    However, I think that the problem might be the following.

     Valid names cannot begin with a number.
     Perhaps you forgot a multiplication operator, `2 * pi`.

-(126) Valid names cannot begin with a number - 3
+(127) Valid names cannot begin with a number - 3
 ------------------------------------------------

 .. code-block:: none